ice-hanbin/dynamical-fitting/val/ir/README.md

-# Use DMFF and difftraj to get IR specturm
+# Use DMFF and difftraj to get IR spectrum

 This is an example of using the optimized EANN potential to obtain an IR spectrum.
 Both NVT and NVE simulations were performed using self-implemented code.